-Everything about Maison Nicolas Perrin Cote Rotie , Rhone wine producer profile with wine tasting notes , wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Maison Nicolas Perrin Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Maison Nicolas Perrin Cote Rotie History, Overview

 Maison Nicolas Perrin is a collaboration between Nicolas Jaboulet and the Perrin Family.
 If the Perrin name sounds familiar, it should, as they own the most famous estate in Chateauneuf du Pape, Beaucastel.

 The idea for the wildly successful venture is due to Marc Perrin and Nicolas Jaboulet, which is where the name comes from.
 The idea came together after the Jaboulet family sold their vast holdings in 2006 to the Frey family, who also own La Lagune in Bordeaux.

 The headquarters is situated in Tournon, and as you might expect, provides a dramatic view of the Hill of Hermitage.

 The joint venture started out life with the plan to produce and sell their wine under the name of Jaboulet, Perrin Freres.
 That name was shelved once they discovered it was a problem to use the name Jaboulet on the label.